nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 1. If you click on the __name of the ARC__ you can always return to the front page.

-   :arrow_right: At the front page there is also the possibility to search for sepcific files with __'Find Files'__.
+   :arrow_right: At the front page there is also the possibility to search for specific files with __'Find Files'__.

 2. Under __'Project information'__ in the section __'Members'__ you can see all members involved in the ARC and there is also the possibility to add other members.